Sainte-Geneviève Library: The Monastic library

-The Abbey of St Genevieve is said to have been founded by King Clovis I and his queen, Clotilde.
+The Abbey of Saint Genevieve is said to have been founded by King Clovis I and his queen, Clotilde.
 It was located near the present church of Saint-Étienne-du-Mont and the present Panthéon, which was built atop the original abbey church.
 The abbey was said to have been founded at the beginning of the 6th century at the suggestion of Saint Genevieve, who selected the site, across from the original Roman forum.
 She died in 502 and Clovis died in 511, and the basilica was completed in 520.
 It held the tombs of Saint Genevieve, Clovis, and his descendants.

 By the 9th century, the basilica had been transformed into an Abbey church, and a large monastery had grown up around it, including a scriptorium for the creation and copying of texts.
 The first record of the existence of the Sainte-Genevieve library dates from 831, and mentions the donation of three texts to the Abbey.
 The texts created or copied included works of history and literature, as well as theology, However, in the course of the 9th century, the Vikings raided Paris three times.
 While the settlement on the Ile-de-la-Cité was protected by the river, the abbey of Saint-Genevieve was sacked, and the books lost or carried away.

 The library was gradually reassembled.
 During the reign of Louis VI of France (1108–1137) the Abbey had a particularly important role in European scholarship.
 The doctrines originally taught by Saint Augustine, and promoted by Suger (1081–1151), the influential religious advisor to the King, required the reading aloud of scriptures, and specified that each monastery have a workshop to produce books and place to keep them.
 From 1108 to 1113, the scholar Peter Abelard taught at the Abbey school, challenging many aspects of traditional theology and philosophy.

 Around about 1108, the theology school of the Abbey of Saint Genevieve, was joined with the School of Notre Dame Cathedral and the school of the Royal Palace to form the future University of Paris.By the early 13th century the university library was already famous throughout Europe.
 The early holdings of the library from this time are listed in a 13th-century inventory (Paris, Bibliothèque nationale de France, MS lat.
 16203, fol.
 71v).
 The 226 titles and authors included in the 13th century inventory include bibles, commentaries and ecclesiastical history; but also books on philosophy, law, science and literature.
 It was open not only to students, but also to French and foreign scholars.
 The manuscripts were of considerable value: each manuscript was marked with a warning notice that any person who stole or damaged a manuscript would be punished by anathema, or excommunication from the church.